ggkrustev/ng2-test-demo/README.md

 Application using Kendo UI Angular 2 components

-The demo is based on [Angular 2 Webpack tutorial](https://angular.io/docs/ts/latest/guide/webpack.html)
+The demo is based on the [Angular 2 Webpack tutorial](https://angular.io/docs/ts/latest/guide/webpack.html)

 ## Details

 The demo features Kendo UI DropDowns for Angular 2.

-Testing configuration is not setup.
+Test configuration is not setup.

 ### Try it